crashdaddy/puzlr/README.md

   - high score tracking on the puzzle
   - random puzzle
   - cheat mode
+  -- user profiles (have to be logged in to see)
+  -- timer and time tracking
+  -- refresh same puzle

 TODO (short term):

  - [x] ** Important ** With the current system of shuffling it's possible to end up with two tiles switched on the